To Join Twin-State Auto Racing Club

 simply click on the PDF app below

-The February Meeting will be held at the Globe Restaurant in Hubbard, Tuesday, February 21st, 2017 at 7:30pm.
-Come early for dinner and enjoy great food along with some bench racing.
-Also need members to assist with going to upcoming car shows around the area to sit at Twin-State table.
+The April Meeting will be held at the Globe Restaurant in Hubbard, April 18th at 7:30pm.
+Come early for dinner to support the restaurant and enjoy great food along with some bench racing time permitting.

 Upcoming events for 2017

 Pittsburgh Mills--- March 23-25th

 The BRP Modified Tour will invade for the first of two appearances.
 The Chiller Thriller will pit the ground-pounding Big Block Mods against their cousins, the 358 Modifieds that thrill the Mercer faithful during Saturday Night Live! racing programs.
 Then, Sunday, March 26, the track will present the Jack Frost Enduro and Snow Flake 25.